The 2026 Apprenticeship and Intership Applications will open on November 10, 2025.

 ***Key Summer Dates***

-• 1 Acting apprentice might stay an additional week (through Sep.
-7).
-Stipend will increase accordingly (see below).
+- 1 Acting apprentice might stay an additional week and will be paid for their additional time.

-• 1 Stage Management apprentice might stay an additional week (through Sep.
-7).
-Stipend will increase accordingly (see below).
+- 1 Stage Management apprentice might stay an additional week and will be paid for their additional time.

 ***Additional Materials***

-Costume Design Apprenticeship Applicants should submit an electronic portfolio of their work, either with the online application, by providing a website address, or by emailing a file.
+- Costume Design Internship Applicants should submit an electronic portfolio of their work, either with the online application, by providing a website address, or by emailing a file.

 - 2 contrasting monologues, one of which must be from Shakespeare's canon; OR